adossantos-jr/psa-batch-mode/README.md

 #### Importing your data

-The first step is selecting your working directory, that is, the folder in which your data must be and where outputs will appear.
-This will be selected automatically based on where your script is.
+The first step is setting your working directory, that is, the folder in which your data must be and where outputs will appear.
+This will be set automatically based on where your script is.

 This routine requires a simple data frame with species as rows and attributes as columns.
 Columns must be named after the column names in the test data frame (`test_psa_data.csv`).
 Columns are: